saasbook/coursequestionbank/README.md

 See the Wiki.

+## Running or Testing Locally

+You need to run a solr process during local development (or Cloud9 for those who used it).
+So `bundle exec sunspot-solr start -p 8983` to start and `bundle exec sunspot-solr stop` to stop (basically the steps in the .travis.yml).
+And the config in sunspot.yml should enable the app to connect properly.

+When running locally, you can click the "Dev Login" button and login as either `saas` (Instructor privilege) or `saas-admin` (Admin privilege) with no password needed.

 ## Deployment

 Currently set up to deploy to Heroku.
 There is a Websolr worker that periodically re-indexes the questions so that keyword search will work; you can run it manually with `heroku run rake sunspot:solr:reindex`